resamsel/dbmanagr/README.md

 * Configuration of what is shown based on table comments (currently PostgreSQL only)

 ### Usage
-Open the Alfred query window.
-The keyword is *dbnav*.

 ```
 usage: dbnav [-h] [-d | -s | -j | -x | -a] [-m LIMIT] [-f LOGFILE]
              [-l LOGLEVEL]